GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 sPLT
 ^^^^

-The suggested palette chunk is fairly complex semantically - if you want to know the gnarly details, we once again point you to the full PNG specification linked earlier in this section.
+The suggested palette chunk is semantically fairly complex; if you want to know the details, we once again refer you to the full PNG specification linked earlier in this section.
 As it turns out, it is also likely the most challenging exercise on this page!

 The chunk consists of the following data: